severalnines/docs/installation.rst

 ..
 Note:: Replace ``[Generated ClusterControl API token]`` and ``[ClusterControl_host]`` with appropriate values.

 15. Configure MySQL credential for ClusterControl CMONAPI at ``/var/www/html/cmonapi/database.php``.
-In most cases, you just need to update the ``DB_PASS`` parameter with the cmon user password:
+In most cases, you just need to update the ``DB_PASS`` constant with the cmon user password:

 .. code-block:: bash